Capturing Mother’s Day

 Let’s start by thinking about what the term ‘Mother’ means to you…

-What are your favourite memories with your Mother?
+However, what are your favourite memories with your Mother?
 What activities remind you of her?
 Does she have a particular style or look that is significant to her personality?
 Is there anything unusual that can demonstrate your connection, such as a particularly special item or object?

 click the headings below to view more